 Sometimes there are good reasons why lecturers and/or the University do things in the current way, so it is not always be possible to change things in response to student views (and all students may not agree with each other about what needs to be changed).
 There will be opportunities for student representatives and staff to discuss the results of the evaluations (e.g., at Staff/Student Liaison Committees or Programme committees), so that students can get a clearer picture of what changes can be made in response to their views.

-Your Module Leader will update you on changes made as a result of your feedback through the new system.
+Your Module Leader will update you on changes made as a result of your feedback.

 Can I see the results?